 I have excelled in my academic career and have acquired relevant nursing experience in Cardiac-Thoracic ICU / Surgical ICU over the last two and a half years.
 I have earned various certifications pertinent to my current role, which have supplemented my knowledge and helped me to hone my nursing skills.
 I have volunteered as a ‘champion’ on the CLASBI prevention committee.
 I have attended the AACN National Teaching Institute and Critical Care Exposition, gaining knowledge I could share with fellow nurses on my unit.
 I have qualified as a BLS and ACLS instructor and have enjoyed my teaching experience, which I hope to extend in the future.

-My goal is to qualify as a CRNA, accrue considerable experience in the role, and undertake research and teaching.
-I have the characteristics, academic ability, foundational skill set, and potential to become an excellent practitioner.
-I have undertaken significant preparatory work and now seek to apply myself with exceptional diligence and commitment to the program.
+My goal is to qualify as a Certified Registered Nurse Anesthetist (CRNA), accumulate considerable experience in this critical role, and engage in meaningful research and teaching within the field.
+I possess the necessary characteristics, strong academic ability, foundational skill set, and potential to develop into an excellent practitioner.
+I have undertaken significant preparatory work, including advanced coursework and hands-on clinical experiences, and now seek to apply myself with exceptional diligence and unwavering commitment to the program.
+I am eager to contribute to the field of anesthesia and enhance my skills, improving patient care and outcomes through my dedication and expertise.